youngcoder45/Discord-bot-in-Python/README.md

 If you pulled a previous revision that still exposed XP commands, note that they are deprecated and no longer loaded.
 This README documents both what exists **now** and what is **planned** (marked Planned).

-> SECURITY: A Discord bot token was previously committed.
-Immediately regenerate a new token in the Discord Developer Portal and update your environment (`DISCORD_TOKEN`).
-Never commit `.env`.

----

 ## ✨ Feature Overview